david-heurtel-depeiges/david-heurtel-depeiges.github.io/index.md

 ## News
+**16. December 2023 Will be giving a quick talk at NeurIPS 2023 ML4PS workshop!**

+**29. October 2023 In person at Hammers and Nails 2023 in Ascona, Switzerland**.
+Excited to be able to present a poster on my work on diffusion models for cosmology tomorrow.
+I am also looking forward to the talks and discussions with other researchers in the field.

 **28. October 2023 Paper accepted @ NeurIPS 2023 ML4PS workshop** very happy to have my first paper accepted at a conference.
 This work with [Blakesley Burkhart](https://www.bburkhart.com/), [Ruben Ohana](https://rubenohana.github.io/) and [Bruno Regaldo-Saint Blancard](https://users.flatironinstitute.org/~bregaldosaintblancard/) is about using diffusion models for components separation in cosmology.
 You can find more information about this work [here](/papers).

 **2. October 2023 Started the MVA**, my first course today was about AGI and AGI safety, looking forward to the projects/hackathon in the first weeks of November around the same topic.

-**23. September 2023** Currently looking at the **Machine Unlearning** Competition on Kaggle from NeurIPS 2023.

-**16. Septempber 2023** Learning JAX with simple little projects.
+**16. Septempber 2023** Learning JAX with small statistics projects.
 My goal is to be able to write from scratch and train an LLM by December (using transfer learning to reduce costs).

-## Main Research and Contributions
+## Main Research Projects and Contributions

 A list of my contributions, publications and code can be found [here](/papers).